-Communication protocols of our industrial PLC Arduino families can be classified in many different ways when talking about industrial environtment, because this sector covers almost everything.
-Let us present you the classification we have made.
+Communication protocols of our industrial PLC Arduino families can be classified in many different ways when talking about the industrial environment because this sector covers almost everything.
+Let us present to you the classification we have made.

 Process automation protocols: